friederikewild/eyewellbeing.com/_pages/privacy-policy.md

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-### Links to other websites
+### Links to Other Websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-### Controlling your personal information
+### Controlling Your Personal Information

 You may choose to restrict the collection or use of your personal information in the following ways:

-* whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes
+* Whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes
-* if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at ask@eyewellbeing.com
+* If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at ask@eyewellbeing.com

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.